QatarEnergy: Republic of Suriname

 In July 2024, QatarEnergy and Chevron signed an agreement for 20% working interest in block 5 off the coast of Suriname.

 Brazil

-In June 2023, QatarEnergy joined together with Petronas, Petrobas and TotalEnergies for a Production Sharing Contract (PSC) for the ultra-deep water exploration block at Agua Marinha located in the Campos basin near the coast of Brazil.
+In June 2023, QatarEnergy joined together with Petronas, Petrobras and TotalEnergies for a Production Sharing Contract (PSC) for the ultra-deep water exploration block at Agua Marinha located in the Campos Basin near the coast of Brazil.
 They will operate the PSC with a 20% interest, the same as Petronas while Petrobas and TotalEnergies will have 30% interest.

+Uruguay

+In May 2026, QatarEnergy acquired participating interests in Uruguay's offshore exploration blocks OFF-2, OFF-4, and OFF-7 from BG International Limited, a subsidiary of Shell plc.
+Under the agreements, QatarEnergy obtained stakes ranging from 18% to 30% across the three blocks, marking its first entry into Uruguay’s upstream sector and expanding its presence in South America.

 Subsidiaries

 Qatar Petrochemical Co.

 Qatar was the first Persian Gulf state to build its own petrochemical industry.
 The Qatar Petrochemical Co.
 (QAPCO) was established on 9 November 1974, by Emiri Decree No. 109, as a joint venture between QP (84 percent) and CdF (Chimie de France) and began production of ethylene, low-density polyethylene, and sulfur in 1981.
 In August 1990, QP's interest in QAPCO was reduced to 80 percent, with the remaining 20 percent split equally between Enimont (Italy), and Elf Aquitaine (France) through its Atochem subsidiary.
 The importance of reliable gas supplies was demonstrated in the early years of QAPCO, which were marred by shortages of ethane feedstock arising from fluctuations of associated gas production along with movements of oil prices.
 QAPCO's facilities consist of an ethylene plant producing 840,000 metric tons per annum (MTPA), three low-density polyethylene (LDPE) plants with 780,000 MTPA and a sulphur plant with 70,000 MTPA.
 Current shareholders are Industries Qatar (80 percent) and TotalEnergies (20 percent).